Oliver Sipple: Later years and death

 According to a 2006 article in The Washington Post, Sipple went through a period of estrangement with his parents, but the family later reconciled with him.
 Sipple's brother, George, told the newspaper, "[Our parents] accepted it.
 That was all.
 They didn't like it, but they still accepted.
 He was welcomed.
 Only thing was: Don't bring a lot of your friends."
 However, other sources indicate that Sipple's parents never fully accepted him.
 His mother, just after news broke of Sipple's sexual orientation, hung up on Sipple, saying she never wished to speak to him again.
 His father is said to have told Sipple's brother to "forget [he had] a brother."
 Finally, when his mother died, his father did not allow him to attend her funeral.

 Sipple's mental and physical health sharply declined over the years.
 He began to drink heavily, was diagnosed with schizophrenia and fitted with a pacemaker, and gained weight.
 He sometimes expressed regret about grabbing Moore's gun because of the publicity it had brought him.
 On February 2, 1989, an acquaintance, Wayne Friday, found Sipple dead in his San Francisco apartment, with a bottle of Jack Daniel's next to him and the television still on.
-The San Francisco coroner estimated Sipple had been dead for approximately 10 days.
+The San Francisco coroner ascribed his death to natural causes, and estimated Sipple had been dead for approximately 10 days.
 He was 47 years old.
 Ford and his wife sent a letter of sympathy to Sipple's family and friends.
 He was buried in Golden Gate National Cemetery south of San Francisco.